 In relation to: disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex; sexual orientation.
 1. Please explain if you identified any inequalities or possible discrimination in the policy, procedure or practice?
 No inequalities or areas of discrimination identified.

-The Equality, Diversity & Inclusion (EDI) Policy is aligned to the key requirements of the Equality Act 2010.
-The College will make all staff, students, governors, volunteers, partners, visitors and contractors aware of the commitment and responsibilities contained within this policy.

 2. If identified, how have you changed the policy, procedure or practice to remove or mitigate the inequality or discrimination?
 Not applicable.
 3. Any follow up actions required?
 Not applicable.